 Visit to the crypt

-That is, during your trip to Barcelona don’t forget to plan a visit to the Sagrada Familia.
+Therefore, during your trip to Barcelona don’t forget to plan a visit to the Sagrada Familia.
 A unique monument you shouldn’t miss.
 It is very easy to get there, either taking the L2 and L5 metro lines, or by bus that stops nearby (19,33,34,43,44,50,51, B20 and B2).
-Finally, from any of our apartments, be it Lugaris Beach or Lugaris Rambla, visiting the Sagrada Familia becomes an easy task.
+Finally, from any of our luxury apartments in Barcelona, be it Lugaris Beach or Lugaris Rambla, visiting the Sagrada Familia becomes an easy task.